joestewart/ansible-role-drupal-apachesolr/README.md

 Dependencies
 ------------

-Depeneds on the geerlingguy.solr role.
+Depends on the geerlingguy.solr role.

 Example Playbook
 ----------------